Women’s Mental Health After the 2008 Financial Crisis

 In addition, cultural norms that associate women’s resilience with the capacity to endure adversity tend to minimize signs of suffering.
 Mental health thus becomes yet another domain of silent adjustment, incorporated into the logic of “managing” everyday life.

 The psychological impact of crises is also mediated by access to support networks and mental health services.
-Studies indicate that women in contexts of greater economic vulnerability face more barriers to accessing adequate psychological support, whether due to cost, time, or stigma (OECD, 2019).
+Women facing greater economic vulnerability may also encounter barriers to psychological support, including cost, time, limited local access, and stigma (OECD, 2019).
 This limitation contributes to the persistence of suffering.

 Moreover, public policies for economic recovery rarely include mental health as a central axis.
 The absence of integration between economic and health policies reinforces the idea that psychological suffering is an inevitable consequence, not a variable to be addressed.
 For women, this institutional gap deepens the sense of isolation and individual responsibility.